TommyNi/writeups/TryHackMe/Capture/writeup.md

             break
 ```

-As before, the code is not perfekt, but if we add and 'Invalid captcha' not in response_text: to the first if-statement we are good to go.
+As before, the code is not perfekt, but if we add ``and Invalid captcha' not in response_text:`` to the first if-statement we are good to go.
 The complete code looks like this:

 ```